 - Chinese (Mandarin): More than 1 billion people, including Facebook entrepreneur Mark Zuckerberg, speak this nuanced language that is at the forefront of business and global development.

 - German: A strong thread in Western history and business worldwide, this language is a good addition to the study of finance and international policy.

 - Portuguese: The fifth most spoken language in the world, Portuguese is a smart choice if you’re interested in working in Brazil or within major international organizations.

 Studying a Language in Its Native Culture

-Imagine discussing headlines on BBC Chinese Service in Mandarin, or helping new Latino immigrants prepare their taxes.
+Imagine discussing headlines on BBC Chinese Service in Mandarin, or helping new Latino immigrants prepare their taxes or access health care.

 Our academic advisers are happy to find the right program fit for you.

 Bachelor of Science and Bachelor of Music Education degrees require second language study through the elementary level.
 Bachelor of Arts degrees require completion through the intermediate level (four semesters).

 Previous language study may mean you can start at an advanced level:

 - Language placement testing: Schedule with the Department of English and Modern Languages.
 Contact: Mark Schuhl.